Differences Between the Storage Emulator and Azure Storage Services

 The storage emulator is not a scalable storage service and will not support a large number of concurrent clients.

 The URI scheme supported by the storage emulator differs from the URI scheme supported by the cloud storage services.
 The development URI scheme specifies the account name as part of the hierarchical path of the URI, rather than as part of the domain name.
 This difference is due to the fact that domain name resolution is available in the cloud but not on the local computer.
-For more information about URI differences in the development and production environments, see Using storage service URIs in Run a Windows Azure Application with the Storage Emulator.
+For more information about URI differences in the development and production environments, see Using storage service URIs in Using the Azure Storage Emulator for Development and Testing.

 The following differences apply to the Blob service: